 The osteotomy site is just proximal to vastus lateralis ridge.

 Harris developed an extensive approach for hip exposure.
 It permits dislocation of the femoral head anteriorly and posteriorly.
-The approach requires an osteotomy of the greater trochanter and thus carries risk of nonunion or trochanteric bursitis.
+The approach requires an osteotomy of the greater trochanter and thus carries a risk of nonunion or trochanteric bursitis.

 The patient is placed on the unaffected hip and the affected hip is elevated by 60 degrees and maintained by using sandbags or a long thick blanket roll extending from beneath the scapula to the sacrum.

-It is further extended for about 8 cm, and then curved gradually anteriorly and distally, making a symmetrical U.
+It is further extended for about 8 cm and then curved gradually anteriorly and distally, making a symmetrical U.

 The iliotibial band is divided distally, in line with the skin incision.
-With help of finger palpation to get an idea about insertion of the gluteus maximus on the gluteal tuberosity, the incision on the fascia lata is one fingerbreadth anterior to this insertion.
+With help of finger palpation to get an idea about the insertion of the gluteus maximus on the gluteal tuberosity, the incision on the fascia lata is one fingerbreadth anterior to this insertion.

-Relase the fascia overlying the gluteus medius.
+Release the fascia overlying the gluteus medius.
 Reflect anteriorly the anterior part of the iliotibial band and the tensor fasciae latae.

 Make a short oblique incision in the deep surface of the posteriorly reflected fascia extending into the substance of the gluteus maximus.
 Begin this incision at the level of the middle of the greater trochanter, and extend it medially and proximally into the gluteus maximus parallel to its fibers for 4 cm.

-Perform an osteotomy of greater trochanter to lift the abductor muscles after reflecting distally the origin of the vastus lateralis.
+Perform an osteotomy of the greater trochanter to lift the abductor muscles after reflecting distally the origin of the vastus lateralis.

 Reflect superiorly the greater trochanter and its attached abductor muscles to expose the superior and anterior parts of the capsule.

-Protect the sciatic nerve by retracting posterior flap with smooth retractor and free the superior part of the joint capsule from the greater trochanter by dividing the piriformis, obturator externus, and obturator internus at their femoral insertions.
+Protect the sciatic nerve by retracting posterior flap with a smooth retractor and free the superior part of the joint capsule from the greater trochanter by dividing the piriformis, obturator externus, and obturator internus at their femoral insertions.
 Then excise the anterior and posterior parts of the capsule as far proximally as the acetabulum.